What Pound Test Leader Is Best For Steelhead?

 What Pound Leader Is Best For Steelhead In Slow Water?

-In slow water, the steelhead has plenty of time to see the bait coming and to inspect it and if you are using a leader that is too thick they might not eat the bait.
+In slow water, the steelhead has plenty of time to see the bait coming and to inspect it and if I am using a leader that is too thick they might not eat the bait.

 What Pound Leader Is Best For Steelhead In Fast Water?